tc39/proposal-esm-phase-imports/README.md

 4. To explore the cross-specification behaviours of worker instantiation and structured clone for module sources.

-Since then the following conclusions have been made:
+At Stage 2.7 the following conclusions were made:

 1. By unifying on the existing module record, which represents a source and a canonical instance pair together, we are able to fully support dynamic import across realms.
 Module source objects that are